BenAarvik/benaarvik.github.io/content/posts/learning-by-failing-ca/index.md

 I found documenting Conditional Access to be a bit of a drag.
 Wanting to automate it, I found Merill Fernando’s IDPowerApp Conditional Access Documenter, it is a tool that does a good job of documenting your policies: [IDPowerApp](https://idpowertoys.merill.net)

+### Thank you

+As i said earlier, this blog is based on a presentation i had previously.
+It was my first talk "on my own" so that was exciting and it is something i hope to do more of.
+Additionally i hope this blog could serve as a reminder to stay alert while configuring the more mundane tasks.